alexeyraspopov/redux-suspense/README.md

 Suspense connector is a HOC built on top of `connect()` in order to inject the state tree and dispatch function that is going to be used by a resource mapper.

+    import { Placeholder } from 'redux-suspense';

+A component wrapper that allows to show alternative content if async children can't render their content in defined time frame.